Is Wegovy The Same As Semaglutide?

-Wegovy is the name of a newly-approved medication in the USA for chronic weight management.
+Wegovy is the name of a newly-approved medication in the UK for chronic weight management.

 Throughout its development, it’s been compared to the type 2 diabetes treatment, Ozempic.